What is a PIN Pad?

 Can I accept debit cards without a pinpad?

 So why do I need a PIN Pad?

 Fees — or rather, a reduction of fees.
 Although there's no set rule because processing fees are always dependent on your merchant services provider, debit transactions are often less expensive than credit transactions.
-Debit transactions typically charge a flat fee while credit transactions fees are based on the total transaction amount.
+Debit transactions typically charge a flat fee while credit transaction fees are based on the total transaction amount.
 Because of this flat verse variable cost structure, a breakeven point exists.
 And for small transactions, debit can actually be more expensive than credit.
 A good rule of thumb is that a $20 transaction is around the breakeven point.

 So should I get a PIN Pad?